 Following Muhammad’s death, the fierce competition for dominance among clan and tribal factions eventually developed into the two major branches of Islam: Sunni and Shia.

 The party (shia) of Ali are those who believe that Muhammad appointed Ali, his cousin and the husband of his daughter Fatima, to be his successor.
-Ali became the fourth ruler (Caliph) in 657 AD, but he died in battle in 661.
-Both of his sons were killed shortly after.
+Ali became the fourth ruler (Caliph) in 657 AD, but he was assassinated in 661.
+Both of his sons were also killed in time.
 Overpowered by stronger factions, the embattled “party of Ali” have remained in conflict with succeeding Sunni rulers throughout the centuries.

 Known as “the people of the household” (ahl al-bayt), Shias remain loyal to the family of Muhammad.
 They make up 10-13% of all Muslims today, with the largest communities in Iraq, Iran, Pakistan, and India.

 Shias believe that Allah continues to appoint successors to Ali – and they call this line of succession the Imamate.
 These successor Imams are given divine insight so that they can interpret the Quran without error.
 Today, there are three major groups of Shias who disagree about who succeeded Ali: the Twelvers (85% of Shias), the Zaydis in Yemen, and the Ismailis in Pakistan and India.

 Surprisingly, the Shias changed the Sunni Confession of Faith (the Shahada): “There is no god but Allah, and Muhammad is the Prophet (or messenger) of Allah”.
 They add “and Ali is the friend (or holy man) (wali) of Allah.”
 Given that Ali and his sons suffered much, it is not surprising that Shia Islam stresses suffering and martyrdom.